ZacSheppard/Evil-hacker/README.md

+fyi the only relavent file is the "evil connections" file so you dont need to open any others

 HOW TO PLAY!
 the first thing you will see is a 4x4 grid filled with words you then enter 4 words you belive belong to the same evil connection